Best Methods to Install Batting Cage Netting

 How to Do It:

-- Cable Installation: Run steel cables or heavy-duty nylon ropes across the top of the frame.
-Make sure they’re tight.
+- Cable Installation: Run steel cables (or durable nylon rope) across the top of the frame.
+Keep them tight!

 2. Direct Attachment to a Frame: Sturdy and Reliable